KeerthiVasudevan/keerthivasudevan.github.io/blogs/ClimODE/index.md

 #### PDE-to-ODE Conversion

 One of the key contributions of ClimODE is its ability to simplify the traditionally complex numerical weather prediction pipeline.
 Conventional methods rely on solving computationally intensive partial differential equations (PDEs) to simulate weather patterns.
-In contrast, ClimODE applies methods discussed in prior research (Schiesser, 2012; Iakovlev et al., 2021) to reformulate these PDEs as a system of first-order ordinary differential equations (ODEs).
+In contrast, ClimODE applies methods discussed in prior research ([11] and [12]) to reformulate these PDEs as a system of first-order ordinary differential equations (ODEs).
 This transformation drastically reduces computational costs, making weather forecasting scalable and accessible without sacrificing accuracy.
-Using numerical solvers like Runge-Kutta[6], ClimODE handles the reduced ODE system efficiently, offering a computational advantage while staying true to the underlying physics.
+Using numerical solvers like Runge-Kutta [6], ClimODE handles the reduced ODE system efficiently, offering a computational advantage while staying true to the underlying physics.

 #### Modeling Weather as a Continuous Spatio-Temporal System